Brinxu/COVID-Morality/README.md

 When using this repository, please considering give it a star (top right corner), and cite the following article:

-Xu, B., Peng, Y. (2022).
 Pandemic Politics, Moralized: How Morality Predicts Audience Engagement with COVID-19 Messages from Partisan Media on Facebook.
 In the process of Journal submission.

 ### Data
 We extract textual data from U.S. major media’s Facebook pages, then transform and load them into a python notebook for the next analysis step.
 Both original data and processed data are here: